Mediterranean Shipping Company

-Mediterranean Shipping Company S.A.
-(MSC) is an international shipping line founded by Gianluigi Aponte in Italy in 1970, with headquarters in Switzerland since 1978.
-The privately held company is owned by the Aponte family.
-The company operates in all major ports of the world.
+Mediterranean Shipping Company S.A., branded as MSC, is an international shipping line founded by Gianluigi Aponte in Italy in 1970.
+The company is owned by the Aponte family with its headquarters in the suburb of Champel, Geneva, Switzerland, since 1978.
+It is the world's largest container shipping company by both fleet size and cargo capacity, controlling 20% of global container capacity as of July 2024.